As our practice deepens, we learn to let go of much of the

 A full list of commitments for the three days is also provided.
 (See Retreat precepts above)

-You can give directly to TL or Freya in person or make a general donation at registration.
+You can give directly to TL or Freya in person in an envelope or make a general donation at registration.

 General donations for the retreat will be given to T.L, Freya and Monthly Shamatha by the organising committee.